burcakotlu/GLANET/docs/source/tutorial.rst

 Results will be collected under this folder.
 Job Name must be specified as the parameter.
 If you do not set anything, default option is :option:`-f NoName`.

+-l
+^^

+GLANET Run is written to log file.

+-nl
+^^

+GLANET Run is not written to log file.

 -------------------------------
 GLANET Command-Line Sample Runs